Skip to content →

 It took us one day to reach the ‘sun terrace’ after 400 meters in grade 8.
 There we set up camp and continued the next day, June 30th.
 We needed 10 more hours to complete the final 600 meters to the summit.
 Despite all those other teams in the wall, climbing Eternal Flame is one of the best things I’ve ever done.

 After the Trango Group, your next mission was the trapezoidal snow peak Chogolisa (7665 m), a mountain that is as beautiful as it is steeped in history.
-Did you spend time thinking about the legendary Hermann Buhl who lost his life on the east ridge in 1957?
+Did you spend time thinking about the legendary Hermann Buhl who lost his life on the East Ridge in 1957?

 Hermann Buhl is a name I know and respect but I’m always trying to do things in my way rather than follow in anybody else’s footsteps.